-When you set the aperture, as seen in Figure 3-13, the f-stop (f/4.0 in this case) will appear at the bottom of the screen next to the shutter speed.
-The camera will select a shutter speed that will result in a proper exposure given the aperture you have set.
-When the Shutter Type option on screen 4 of the Custom menu is set to Auto or Electronic, the camera can choose shutter speeds from 30 seconds to 1/32000 second.
+When you set the aperture, as seen in Figure 3-14, the f-stop (f/3.2 in this case) will appear at the bottom of the screen next to the shutter speed.
+The camera will select a shutter speed that will result in a normal exposure given the aperture you have set.
+When the Shutter Type option on screen 5 of the Camera Settings2 menu is set to Auto or Electronic, the camera can choose shutter speeds from 30 seconds to 1/32000 second.
+(The longest shutter speed available is restricted as the ISO setting increases.
+At the highest ISO values, the longest shutter speed available is four seconds.)